faramarzmunshi/d2l-nlp/NLP/Introduction.md

-## Glossary:
+## Glossary/Words you should know at the end of these introduction notebooks:
-semantics
+- semantics
-Syntax
+- Syntax
-Pragmatics
+- Pragmatics
-inflectional endings
+- inflectional endings
-Morphology
+- Morphology
-morphemes
+- morphemes
-Part of speech
+- Part of speech
-Stemming
+- Stemming
-lexical
+- lexical